aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-18.png">
 </p>

-Once you've located your Agent and Voting app addresses, run the following command:
+Once you've located your Agent and Voting app addresses, run the following command to give your Voting app permissions to execute actions on behalf of your Agent app:

 ```
 dao acl create <your organization name> <your agent app address> EXECUTE_ROLE <your voting app address> <your voting app address> --environment aragon:rinkeby